stefanGaina/Heap-of-Battle/CONTRIBUTING.md

      ```
    - [Git Clone Documentation](https://git-scm.com/docs/git-clone)

-4. **Create a new branch**: Before making any changes, create a new branch off of `master`.
+4. **Create a new branch**: Before making any changes, create a new branch off of `develop`.
    - You can create a branch with the following command:
      ```bash
+     git switch develop
-     git checkout -b your-branch-name
+     git switch -c your-branch-name
      ```
    - [Git Branching Documentation](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows)